oracle/terraform-provider-oci/website/docs/d/distributed_database_distributed_databases.html.markdown

 * `replication_factor` - The Replication factor for RAFT replication based Globally distributed database.
 Currently supported values are 3, 5 and 7.
 * `replication_method` - The Replication method for Globally distributed database.
 Use RAFT for Raft replication, and DG for DataGuard.
 If replicationMethod is not provided, it defaults to DG.
 * `replication_unit` - The replication unit count for RAFT based distributed database.
 For RAFT replication based Globally distributed database, the value should be at least twice the number of shards.
+* `scan_listener_port` - The TCP Single Client Access Name (SCAN) port for Globally distributed database clusters.
 * `shard_details` - Collection of shards associated with the Globally distributed database.
+	* `availability_domain` - The name of the availability domain that the distributed database shard will be located in.
 	* `container_database_id` - the identifier of the container database for underlying supporting resource.
 	* `db_home_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Home.
+	* `db_storage_vault_details` - The Storage Vault for Distributed Database Resource
+		* `additional_flash_cache_in_percent` - The size of additional Flash Cache in percentage of High Capacity database storage.
+		* `db_storage_vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Vault Storage.
+		* `display_name` - The user-friendly name for the Exadata Database Storage Vault.
+The name does not need to be unique.
+		* `high_capacity_database_storage` - Total storage capacity in GB for vault storage.
 	* `kms_key_id` - The OCID of the key container that is used as the master encryption key in database transparent data encryption (TDE) operations.
 	* `kms_key_version_id` - The OCID of the key container version that is used in database transparent data encryption (TDE) operations KMS Key can have multiple key versions.
 	* `metadata` - Additional metadata related to Globally distributed database resources.
 		* `map` - The map containing key-value pair of additional metadata.
 	* `name` - Name of the shard.
 	* `peer_details` - Peer details for the shard.
+		* `availability_domain` - The name of the availability domain that the distributed database shard will be located in.
 		* `container_database_id` - the identifier of the container database for underlying supporting resource.
+		* `db_storage_vault_details` - The Storage Vault for Distributed Database Resource
+			* `additional_flash_cache_in_percent` - The size of additional Flash Cache in percentage of High Capacity database storage.
+			* `db_storage_vault_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Database Vault Storage.
+			* `display_name` - The user-friendly name for the Exadata Database Storage Vault.
+The name does not need to be unique.
+			* `high_capacity_database_storage` - Total storage capacity in GB for vault storage.
 		* `metadata` - Additional metadata related to Globally distributed database resources.
 			* `map` - The map containing key-value pair of additional metadata.
 		* `protection_mode` - The protectionMode for the shard peer.